Ernest Rutherford: Legacy

 A statue of a young Ernest Rutherford at his memorial in Brightwater, New Zealand.

 At the opening session of the 1938 Indian Science Congress, which Rutherford had been expected to preside over before his death, astrophysicist James Jeans spoke in his place and deemed him "one of the greatest scientists of all time", saying:

 In his flair for the right line of approach to a problem, as well as in the simple directness of his methods of attack, [Rutherford] often reminds us of Faraday, but he had two great advantages which Faraday did not possess, first, exuberant bodily health and energy, and second, the opportunity and capacity to direct a band of enthusiastic co-workers.
 Great though Faraday's output of work was, it seems to me that to match Rutherford's work in quantity as well as in quality, we must go back to Newton.
 In some respects he was more fortunate than Newton.
 Rutherford was ever the happy warrior – happy in his work, happy in its outcome, and happy in its human contacts.

+Rutherford has featured on postage stamps from at least four countries.
+Since 1999 he has appeared on the New Zealand one hundred-dollar note.